The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Nearly linear complexity on the torus and the sphere

 \subsubsection{Optimal transport on the flat torus}

 Let us first come back to the case of the flat torus $T^{n}$ discretized by the discrete torus $\Lambda_{k},$ considered in Section \ref{subsec:Main-results-in-the torus}.
 Since $\mathcal{K}(x,y):=e^{-kd^{2}(x,y)}$ is invariant under the diagonal action of the torus $T^{n}$ it is follows from standard arguments that the sums \ref{eq:sum matrix vector} can be computed in $O(N)(\log N)$ arithmetic operations.
-Indeed, using the group structure on $T^{n}$ we can write $\mathcal{K}(x,y)=h(x-y),$ for some function $h$ on $\Lambda_{k}.$ Then the classical convolution theorem of Fourier Analysis, on the discrete torus $\Lambda_{k}$ (viewed as an abelian finite group), gives
+Indeed, using the group structure on $T^{n}$ we can write $\mathcal{K}(x,y)=h(x-y),$ for some function $h$ on $\Lambda_{k}.$ Then the classical convolution theorem of Fourier Analysis, on the discrete torus $\Lambda_{k}$ (viewed as an abelian finite group), gives (with $m_{1},...m_{N}$ the points of the dual discrete torus, identified with $\Lambda_{k}):$

-This requires evaluating two Discrete Fourier Transforms (DFT) at $N=k^{n}$ points.
-Using the Fast Fourier Transform (FFT) this can be done in $O(N)(\log N)$ arithmetic operations.
-Note that since the heat kernel is also torus invariant the same argument can also be used for the kernel appearing in Theorem \ref{thm:heat kernel para}, in the torus case.
+This requires evaluating two Discrete Fourier Transforms (DFT) at the $N=k^{n}$ points $m_{1},...m_{N},$ Using the Fast Fourier Transform (FFT) this can be done in $O(N)(\log N)$ arithmetic operations.
+Note that, since the heat kernel is also torus invariant, the same argument can also be used for the kernel appearing in Theorem \ref{thm:heat kernel para}, in the torus case.
+Alternatively, using that $\mathcal{K}(x,y)$ is separable on $T^{n}$ (since, in general, the squared Riemannian distance function on a Riemannian product is the sum of the squared distances of the factors), the summing can directly be achieved with complexity $O(N^{1+1/n})$ for any fixed point cloud on $S^{1}.$